thomaschampagne/elevate/README.md

 ### Build plugin

-Once you installed the NPM dependencies, you can build the plugin with the following command:
+Once you have installed the NPM dependencies, you can build the plugin with the following command:

 ```bash
 npm run build
 ```

-Both _core_ and _embedded app_ will be builded.
+Both _core_ and _embedded app_ will be built.

 Once the build is completed, the plugin will be located in **dist/** directory.